 Since conducting the case study in 2008, this author has also piloted the 3-step procedure with approximately 25 additional teachers, paraprofessionals, and parents.
 While much of the focus of the original case study and expanded pilot were on quantitative data, there were qualitative data obtained.
 Many people trained since 2008 have displayed a wide range of emotions prior to the training, during the training procedure, immediately following the training, and weeks later.
 Some individuals were angry that they had to take a pre-test, embarrassed that they did not know the information, nervous about being timed, and anxious that they would not do well.
 A few people were even openly hostile at the outset of step 1 and one paraprofessional, with her arms crossed, stated "I don't see any reason I have to learn this."
-The vast majority of the trainees; however, were elated when they met the fluency aims and relieved to be done with the training.
+The vast majority of the training.
 Many who were approached weeks or months after training stated that they were shocked that they learned the information so quickly and surprised that they were able to retain the information with relative ease.
 A few participants reported that this had been the best training they had ever received.